CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Data Generation and Preprocessing

 \subsubsection{Building Maps}

-For each \SI{1}{km}$\times$\SI{1}{km} block in the New York City area, building footprints from OSM were converted into 3D meshes in Blender.
-A building height map of $1000 \times 1000$ pixels was generated and cropped into four $512 \times 512$ patches centered at the base station transmitter (Tx) positions.
-Each patch was then downsampled to $128 \times 128$ to match the resolution of the signal coverage maps, as illustrated in Fig.~\ref{fig:building_coverage}(a).
+For each \SI{500}{m}$\times$\SI{500}{m} block in the New York City area, building footprints from OSM are converted into 3D meshes using Blender.
+Each block produces a building height map represented as a $512 \times 512$ resolution patch.
+Each patch is then downsampled to a $128 \times 128$ building height map $\mathbf{B}$ to match the resolution of the signal coverage maps, as illustrated in Fig.~\ref{fig:building_coverage}(a).